sonata-project/ecommerce/docs/reference/architecture/index.rst

 - He processes to payment

     There, the Basket is transformed into an order.
-This implies that all that concerns the basket is serialized and duplicated into the order.
+This implies that the data that concerns the basket is serialized and duplicated into an order.
-    This is done so, if/when the customer's informations and/or the product's informations change.
+    This process is made in case the customer's informations and/or the product's informations change.
 If the order has been checked out, it has to be fixed in time, hence the serialization.

 - When the payment is completed, we edit an invoice, which can be printed out as a PDF or HTML file.